 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 Authors are encouraged to publish their data as supplementary material that is archived in the Association for Laboratory Phonology data repository or by making a registered project.

 The journal’s publisher, Ubiquity Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

-Laboratory Phonology has a 2015 Impact Factor of 0.667 and is also indexed in Scopus as well as by CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), and Google Scholar.
-In addition, all journals are available for harvesting via OAI-PMH.
+Laboratory Phonology has a 2019 Impact Factor of 0.958 and is indexed in Web of Science (Social Science Citation Index; Arts & Humanities Citation Index; Current Contents - Social & Behavioral Sciences; Current Contents - Arts & Humanities) as well as by CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), Cengage Learning, and Google Scholar.
+In addition, all Ubiquity Press journals are available for harvesting via OAI-PMH.